7 Ways Mobile Apps are Better for Your Business than WebsitesMayleen Meñez

 - Amazon Underground

 Amazon Underground is a standalone app store that has its mobile app.
 App developers cannot put any ads or in-app purchases within the apps.
 Users can buy and an unlimited number of the developer’s IAP’s “for free.”
 The developers get payment from Amazon 2 cents per minute of use, and per single user.
 They also get a free Revenue Forecasting Calculator to check their possible income from the app.
-Some apps have reported that they earned as much as 30% more on Amazon Underground than Google Play app.
+Some apps have reported that they earned as much as 30% more on Amazon Underground than the Google Play app.

 More and more eCommerce websites and mobile apps are opening their Amazon stores as well, turning into Amazon sellers because of the potential increase in revenues.